openstax/oer.exports/CONTRIBUTING.md

 Regression testing is done on [textbook-qa](https://textbook-qa.openstax.org), to ensure there were no unintended consequences.

 ## 7. final code review
-When all the issues have been tested, fixes verified and closed on [textbook-dev](https://textbook-dev.openstax.org), the template developers review code for that branch. //day before release, person who's creating the tag.
+When all the issues have been tested, fixes verified and closed on [textbook-dev](https://textbook-dev.openstax.org), the template developers review code for that branch. //day before release, person who's creating the tag. derek will update this

 ## 8. code deployment to QA for regression testing
 After fix verification is complete, we merge the pull request into the master branch and create a git tag.
 Use `git tag list` to see the version/naming convention.
 We use annotated tags.